csbl-br/awesome-compbio-chatgpt/README.md

 * ChatGPT for bioinformatics (on the perspective of a bioinformatician): https://medium.com/@91mattmoore/chatgpt-for-bioinformatics-404c6d0817a1

 * ChatGPT and bioinformatics careers (Reddit forum discussion): https://www.reddit.com/r/bioinformatics/comments/11wwnqj/chatgpt_and_bioinformatics_careers/

+## Quick Prompts

+The following prompts may not be the most efficient in terms of prompt engineering, but they are quick, useful and exemplify usage of ChatGPT for computational biologists.

+###  Improve Code Readability and Documentation

+* “Add explanatory comments to this code: {code here}”
+* “Rename the variables for clarity: {code here}”
+* "Render roxygen2 documentation for the function: {R code here}”.

+### Write Code Efficiently

+* "Extract functions to increase modularity: {code here}"
+* "Write a unit test for the following function and help me implement it: {code here}"
+* "Re-write and optimize this for loop: {code here}"

+### Clean up data

+* "Write me regex for R/python/Excel with a pattern that will extract {} from {}"
+* "Act as a table.
+Add a new column with consistent labels to this dataset:"

+### Improve data vizualization

+* "Create a ggplot2 violin plot with a log10 Y axis"
+* "Change my code to make the plot color-blind friendly"